Chapter 18, BOARDS, COMMISSIONS AND COMMITTEES

 To prevent the deterioration of property belonging to the City or property in which any City funds are involved and to advise builders to designers in regard to the use of space and the design of structures and to encourage protection of economic values and proper and appropriate use of surround areas, there is hereby established in and for the City a commission to be known as the “Commission on Architecture and Urban Design of the City of Binghamton”.
 This Commission shall consist of seven (7) persons who shall be residents of the City or owners of real property situated therein, and who shall be appointed by the Mayor.
 Persons eligible for membership shall be persons who, by training, experience, interest or expertise, are qualified to carry out the duties of the Commission as set forth herein.
 The membership should include, if such persons are available and agreeable to serving, a professional engineer or contractor, an architect, and a landscape architect or an expert in the field of landscaping.
 Each member of the Commission on Architecture and Urban Design shall be paid an annual stipend of four hundred ($400.00) dollars.
 Payments shall be made in four installments, on or about April 1, July 1, October 1, and January 1 (for the previous year).
 Any member joining the Commission on Architecture and Urban Design other than prior to the first meeting of the year will be paid a proportionate amount of the stipend.
 Any member who is removed pursuant to the Code of the City of Binghamton Article I, Vacancies due to nonattendance, § 16-1, Application; § 16-2, Determination of vacancy; or § 410-91.D, Removal of members, shall not be paid for any missed meetings leading to dismissal.

-Ex officio members of the Commission shall include the Mayor of the City, the Director of Planning, Zoning, and the Code enforcement, one Council Member appointed by the City Council, the Director of the Binghamton Urban Renewal Agency, the City Engineer, the Commissioner of Parks, Building Inspector II, and other persons whom the Mayor or the Commission may appoint, which persons shall have experience or specialized talents deemed useful to the Commission.
+Ex officio members of the Commission shall include the Mayor of the City, the Director of Planning, the Supervisor of Building, Construction, and Code enforcement, one Council Member appointed by the City Council, the Director of the Binghamton Urban Renewal Agency, the City Engineer, the Commissioner of Parks, Building Inspector II, and other persons whom the Mayor or the Commission may appoint, which persons shall have experience or specialized talents deemed useful to the Commission.
 Ex officio members shall have no voting privileges.

 § 18-41.
 Terms of office.